marinalopez2110/DataVisualizationPortfolio/README.md

 # Questions I want to answer:
 1. Where is most energy used in the world and by country - For Energy Efficiency pourposes
 2. What is the cost of solar pannels by country - As part of the solutions
-3. Subsidiies to solar pannels by country - As part of the solutionsj
+3. Subsidiies to solar pannels by country - As part of the solutions
-4.
+4. Savings to electric bills by country - As part of the solutions